Hallux Limitus Pain Treatment via Keller Osteotomy

 Pain or discomfort in the great toe joint is a common occurrence amongst people seeking podiatric treatment.
 There are numerous reasons why people may experience pain or discomfort in this region.
 Pain in this area may be due to a restriction of motion, a condition referred to as hallux limits or rigidus.
 This condition can lead to jamming of the joint and potential degenerative joint disease or arthritis.
 Ironically, this will lead to even further stiffening of the joint and pain with walking.
 Bunions or hallux abduct valgus deformities can also cause pain in the great toe joint.
 After years of this abnormal alignment of the joint arthritic changes can occur causing even more pain.
 Prior injury to the joint can lead to the development of traumatic arthritis.
 This is another potential cause of pain in the great toe joint.
 Patients with diabetes may develop an altogether different problem related to this lack of motion.
 In the presence of peripheral neuropathy (lack of painful sensation), these patients can develop skin breakdown and ulceration.

 As you can see there are numerous causes for a painful joint.
-There are also numerous options, conservative and surgical, to treat these conditions.
+There are also numerous options, conservative and Keller Osteotomy surgical, to treat these conditions.
 A Keller Arthroplasty is a surgical procedure designed to eliminate pain and discomfort in this joint.
-It is typically reserved for cases of severe arthritis, previous failed surgeries, diabetic ulcerations or certain types of bunion deformities.
+It is typically reserved for cases of severe arthritis, previous failed surgeries, diabetic ulcerations, or certain types of bunion deformities.

 Indications for Surgery

-As with all surgical procedures there are certain criteria that are followed in choosing one procedure over another for any individual patient.
+As with all surgical procedures, there are certain criteria that are followed in choosing one procedure over another for any individual patient.
 In the case of the Keller arthroplasty, it is most commonly reserved for patients over the age of 55 with limited athletic activity.
-These patients are best able to tolerate the alteration in toe function created by this procedure.
-There should also be a moderate to severe amount of pain on movement of the joint, either passively or with walking that is not relieved by shoe gear, orthotics or other non-surgical means.
+These patients are best able to tolerate the alteration in the toe function created by this procedure.
+There should also be a moderate to severe amount of pain on movement of the joint, either passively or with walking that is not relieved by shoe gear, orthotics, or other non-surgical means.
 X-rays are helpful to evaluate the condition of the bone and joint.
-These may show joint space narrowing, bone spurs or joint deterioration.
-As with any surgery, it is important that the patient have a clear understanding of all available options.
+These may show joint space narrowing, bone spurs, or joint deterioration.
+As with any surgery, it is important that the patient has a clear understanding of all available options.
 They should also be aware of what to expect after surgery.

 The procedure itself is straightforward.
 An incision is made over the great toe joint.
 Once the joint is exposed, a small portion of bone is removed from the base of the proximal phalanx.
 This allows for an increase in motion in the joint and a reduction in pain.
 The defect created by the removal of the bone will fill in with soft tissue, creating a “false joint‚.
 Some surgeons may choose to place a pin across the joint to maintain the position of the toe and to allow for scarring.
 The pin is usually left in place for 3-4 weeks.
 The soft tissue structures are then re-attached and the wound is closed.
 The patient is then placed in a surgical shoe.
 Casting is not necessary and limited ambulation is usually allowed following this procedure.